Keywords

 Conditionals

-'if' runs a block only when its condition is true.
-If the condition is false the block is skipped entirely — nothing else happens. 'panic' stops the program immediately with a message.
+if runs a block only when its condition is true.
+If the condition is false the block is skipped entirely — nothing else happens. panic stops the program immediately with a message.
 During development it is a clear way to mark situations that should never occur.

 if 2 > 5 {